 Both performance dimensions are highly beneficial to Healthcorp, as they have direct implications for organizational profitability.
-All physicians are compensated equally based only on tenure, specialty, and full-time status.
-They are not compensated based on performance.
+All physicians are compensated equally on the basis of tenure, specialty, and full-time status.
+They are not compensated on the basis of performance.
 Thus, higher physician productivity reduces overall expenses to Healthcorp because it reduces the number of physicians Healthcorp needs to hire.
 Adherence to medical guidelines also reduces expenses by delaying the onset of costly patient health events, such as strokes and heart attacks.
-Because patients pay the same premiums regardless of their use of medical resources, these reductions in expenses due to higher physician productivity and their adherence to medical guidelines directly help Healthcorp by improving profitability.
+Because patients pay the same premiums regardless of their use of medical resources, these reductions in expenses via higher physician productivity and their adherence to medical guidelines directly help Healthcorp by improving profitability.
 We collected both dependent variables in the same quarter as the survey.

 Productivity.
-Productivity was measured as the average number of patients seen by each doctor in a standardized 8-hour day, adjusted for the difficulty of each visit.
+Productivity was measured as the average number of patients seen by each doctor in a standardized eight-hour day, adjusted for the difficulty of each visit.
 These figures were recorded by the organization's scheduling software.
-Healthcorp physicians maintain significant control over the amount of work that they do in a day as they can control the difficulty of each visit (e.g., the number of procedures performed and patient health issues addressed per visit), the number of patients they interact with by choosing or refusing to be "double-booked" (e.g., seeing two patients in one 20-minute slot), and whether they see patients who have shown up late and missed their appointments.
+Healthcorp physicians maintain significant control over the amount of work that they do in a day as they can control the difficulty of each visit (the number of procedures performed and patient health issues addressed per visit), the number of patients they interact with (they can choose or refuse to be "double-booked"-to see two patients in one 20-minute slot), and whether they see patients who have shown up late and missed their appointments.
 Healthcorp administrators determine the number of patients in each physician's panel.2

-Our productivity variable was the composite of average face-to-face visits, phone visits, and email consultations per day, adjusted by the average difficulty of each visit.
-Difficulty was measured by Relative Value Units (RVUs), which are coded by physicians at the end of each visit according to standard national coding guidelines.
-RVUs capture the amount of time involved, the required physical and mental effort, the required judgment and technical skill, and the psychological stress experienced (Hsaio et al., 1988a; Hsaio et al., 1988b).
+Our productivity variable was the composite of average face-to-face visits, phone visits, and e-mail consultations per day, adjusted by the average difficulty of each visit.
+Difficulty was measured in relative value units (RVUs), which physicians code at the end of each visit according to standard national guidelines.
+RVUs capture the amount of time involved in a visit, the required physical and mental effort, the required judgment and technical skill, and the psychological stress experienced (Hsaio, Braun, Becker, & Thomas, 1988; Hsaio, Braun, Dunn, & Becker, 1988b).
 According to quarterly audits by administrators, Healthcorp physicians accurately record RVUs in 90 percent of patient visits.
 Coding errors resulting from physicians coding too many or too few RVUs are normally and equally distributed.
-We standardized the raw measure of productivity based on the full-time status of the physician, We then multiplied this standardized measure of productivity by each physician's average visit difficulty to obtain the average RVU-adjusted patient encounters per day.
+We standardized the raw measure of productivity on the basis of the full-time status of the physician.
+We then multiplied this standardized measure of productivity by each physician's average visit difficulty to obtain the average RVUadjusted patient encounters per day.